 1. Rinse off the pan and try cleaning with a brush or sponge to remove some of the rust.

 2. For the remaining rust, apply white vinegar to the affected locations and scrub with steel wool or crumpled aluminum foil to remove.

 3. Afterwards, rinse and remove all oil and rust residue, dry completely, and apply a light coat of oil to the pan.

-Please note that while this is effective, you will likely still see some marks of the rust.
-These marks can be nearly impossible to remove entirely however with continued use, the pan will darken and make these spots fairly unnoticeable.
+Please note that while this is effective, you will likely still see some marks of rust.
+These marks can be nearly impossible to remove entirely; however, the pan will darken with continued use and make these spots fairly unnoticeable.

-The sticky residue and the rust on the CrepePro are both quite rare occurrences and with proper maintenance should never be an issue for you but we wanted to provide this information for you here to be aware of.
+The sticky residue and the rust on the CrepePro are both quite rare occurrences, and with proper maintenance, it should never be an issue for you, but we wanted to provide this information for you here to be aware of.

 Storing the CrepePro

-It fits effortlessly in your cookie sheet cupboard or in many other drawers.
+It fits effortlessly in your cookie sheet cupboard or many other drawers.

-Many times we will just leave our CrepePro on the stove to be ready for whatever we have planned for it next!
+We will often just leave our CrepePro on the stove to be ready for whatever we have planned for it next!

 Please be cautious!
 The CrepePro is made of carbon steel and will get very hot while in use.